CaueBertolino/machine-learning-btcusd-5min-candle/README.md

 ---------------------------------------------------------------------------------------------------------
 Updates: 13/05/2023
 <a href="https://blog.google/technology/ai/google-palm-2-ai-large-language-model/">PaLM 2 </a> model is now available in Big Query in the Bison Version.
-I have included
+PRoject updated to benefit from this model too.